27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Crawler cranes

 Crawler cranes are another heavy-duty construction machine differentiated from other cranes because of their crawler tracks.
 These are built to navigate the rough terrains where the wheels might get stuck.
-Consisting of expandable and retractable booms, they use hydraulic systems for lifting materials.
+In the classification of types of construction vehicles, they consist of expandable and retractable booms and use hydraulic systems for lifting materials.

 Some key features of crawler cranes are: